Defining props in React function component with TypeScript

 Aug 25, 2020 • 5 Minute Read

-This guide will provide you with the syntax you need to properly define the props entering your components, compare and contrast defining props as a class or interface type, and give you a helpful tip for when you need to provide default values to optional props.
+This guide will help you properly define the props entering your function components.
+You'll also learn when defining props as a class or interface type is best and how to provide default values to optional props.

-class is for when you want to define more than just the structure of an object:
+Use class when you want to define more than just the structure of an object:

 class Greeter {